AI-Matrix

 x501301502401200,1,32,243,1024,3125,7776,16807

-As previously seen you can multiply, divide, add, and subtract each calculation using the iteration values to create any calculation you wish.
+As previously seen, you can multiply, divide, add, and subtract each calculation using the iteration values (per added amounts) to create any desired calculation.

-In order to change each per iteration value back into a math calculation.
-You start with the last per iteration value.
-You divide the last value by 120 which is what x5 is.
+In order to change each per iteration value (per added amounts) back into a math calculation, you start with the last per iteration (per added amount) value.
+You divide the last value by 120, which is what x5 is.

-If it divides to 2.
-That means it is exactly x5*2.
-Which means you have to multiply each per value for x5 by 2 doing.
+If it divides to 2, it is precisely x5x2.
+This means you have to multiply each per value for x5 by 2.

 Calculation.startper1per2per3per4per5